Logan Ryan: 2014 season

-Ryan competed against Alfonzo Dennard, Darrelle Revis, Kyle Arrington, and Brandon Browner for the vacant starting cornerback position left by the departure of Aqib Talib.
+Ryan competed against Alfonzo Dennard, Darrelle Revis, Kyle Arrington, and Brandon Browner for the vacant starting cornerback position left by the departure of Aqib Talib in free agency.
 Ryan was named the third cornerback on the Patriots' depth chart to begin the regular season.

-On September 14, 2014, Ryan earned his first start of the season after Dennard was unable to play due to a shoulder injury.
-Ryan recorded three combined tackles, defended two passes, and intercepted Teddy Bridgewater during a 30–7 victory over the Minnesota Vikings.
-In the next game, he recorded a season-high four solo tackles and deflected a pass during a 16–9 win against the Oakland Raiders.
-In the regular-season finale, Ryan collected a season-high five combined tackles during a 17–9 loss to the Bills.
-He was named the starter after Alfonzo Dennard suffered a hamstring injury earlier in the week.
+During the season-opening 33–20 road loss to the Miami Dolphins, Ryan had a tackle and a forced fumble.
+In the next game against the Minnesota Vikings, he earned his first start of the season after Dennard was unable to play due to a shoulder injury.
+Ryan finished the 30–7 victory with three tackles, two pass deflections, and an interception off of Teddy Bridgewater.
+The following week against the Oakland Raiders, Ryan had a season-high four solo tackles and a pass deflection in the 16–9 victory.

-Ryan finished his second professional season with 42 combined tackles (29 solo), six pass deflections, and two interceptions in 16 games and six starts.
+During a Week 11 42–20 road victory over the Colts, Ryan had three tackles and two pass deflections.
+In the next game against the Detroit Lions, he recorded a tackle, a pass deflection, and an interception off of Matthew Stafford during the 34–9 victory.
+During Week 16 against the Jets, Ryan had a season-high five combined tackles in the narrow 17–16 road victory.
+He was named the starter for the regular season finale against the Bills after Alfonzo Dennard suffered a hamstring injury earlier in the week.
+Ryan finished the 17–9 loss tying his season-high of five combined tackles.

-The Patriots finished the season atop the AFC East with a 12–4 record.
-On January 10, 2015, Ryan made one tackle and forced a fumble in a 35–31 victory over the Ravens in the Divisional Round.
-Three weeks later, Ryan appeared in Super Bowl XLIX and made a tackle and pass deflection during a 28–24 victory over the Seattle Seahawks.
+Ryan finished his second professional season with 42 combined tackles (29 solo), six pass deflections, two interceptions, and a forced fumble in 16 games and six starts.
+The Patriots finished the season atop the AFC East with a 12–4 record and earned a first-round bye in the playoffs.
+In the Divisional Round against the Ravens, Ryan had a tackle and a forced fumble during the 35–31 victory.
+During the AFC Championship Game against the Colts, he recorded two tackles in the 45–7 victory as the Patriots advanced to Super Bowl XLIX.
+In the Super Bowl against the Seattle Seahawks, Ryan had a tackle and a pass deflection during the 28–24 victory.